AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

 ## Pause or stop the sending {#pause-stop-sending}

-Whether your delivery is scheduled or not, two actions can be performed at any time during the sending process:
+Whether your delivery is scheduled or not<!--TBC-->, two actions can be performed at any time during the sending process:

 * Click **[!UICONTROL Pause sending]** to interrupt the sending of the messages.
 You can resume sending at any time.